 The music of Astor Piazzolla is well known to North American audiences, but what came after the Tango Nuevo revolution?

-We have teamed up with accordion and bandoneon virtuoso Julien Labro to uncover exactly that with our upcoming album on Azica Records, From This Point Forward.
-“Jazz,” “contemporary classical” or “tango” are genre labels far too cramped to encapsulate the music of Argentine composer/pianist Fernando Otero, whose De Ahora En Más is featured on the record.
-Breathless fugues, opaque chord clusters and circular grooves here have a tincture of tango, but the language has evolved into something much more risky.
-Also hailing from Buenos Aires, composer/pianist Diego Schissi has similarly transformed the tango vernacular with tunes like the irrepressible Líquido 5.
-Perhaps it can best be summed up in the composer’s own words, in email correspondence with Labro and the quartet: “It is display of Full Power, a forceful demonstration of energy…edgy and a bit uncontrolled.”
+Julien Labro and the Spektral Quartet set out to uncover exactly that with their project, From This Point Forward.
+“Jazz,” “contemporary classical” or “tango” are genre labels far too cramped to encapsulate where this music takes us.
+Breathless fugues, opaque chord clusters and circular grooves characterize Fernando Otero’s De Ahora En Más a piece with a tincture of tango, but something much more risky.
+Diego Schissi has similarly transformed the tango vernacular with tunes like the irrepressible Líquido 5.
+Perhaps it can best be summed up in the composer’s own words, in email correspondence with Labro and the quartet: “It is a display of Full Power, a forceful demonstration of energy...edgy and a bit uncontrolled.”

-Astor Piazzolla’s music was not left behind in subsequent generations, of course, and the composer’s careening Milonga Loca is a cornerstone of the album, as well as our quintet’s concert programming.
-With Piazzolla as the launch point, we hope to introduce American audiences to a largely-unheard corner of new South American repertoire, and will continue to ask, What comes next?
+Astor Piazzolla’s music was not abandoned in subsequent generations, of course, and the composer’s careening Milonga Loca is a cornerstone of our set-list.
+With Piazzolla as the launch point, Julien Labro and the Spektral Quartet will introduce American audiences to a largely-unheard corner of new South American repertoire, and will continue to ask, What comes next?